Black Friday's here! Create an app and enjoy 50% off now!

 Your new Android app version has now been submitted to Google Play, for Google to review it before its publication*.

-To check your release status, go to the left menu Release > Release overview of the Play Console.
+To check your release status, go to the left menu Test and Release > Release overview of the Play Console.

 If there is any issue with the publication of your latest release, Google will email you directly.